-REQUIRED: a bachelor's degree that includes significant training in economics and demonstrated success in coursework, statistics, mathematics, and/or econometrics; hands-on experience with Stata or equivalent statistical package; experience working with large data sets; good oral and written communication skills; and proven ability to handle several different projects/tasks at one time, successfully complete assigned tasks, and meet deadlines.
+REQUIRED: a bachelor's degree in economics, mathematics, statistics, or a field of study related to humanities, arts, and sciences; significant training in economics and demonstrated success in coursework, statistics, mathematics, and/or econometrics; hands-on experience with Stata or equivalent statistical package; experience working with large data sets; good oral and written communication skills; and proven ability to handle several different projects/tasks at one time, successfully complete assigned tasks, and meet deadlines.
 Formal post-undergraduate professional experience is not required.
-Job #14252
+Job #15246

 In addition to applying online via the MIT HR website, please register at https://apply.povertyactionlab.org with the J-PAL/IPA common application.
 After completing a brief registration, choose the "Research" job category and select General Data Research Associate.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature